Preparing for college can be exciting, but it can also feel overwhelming, especially when you’re trying to manage your allergic asthma.

-Several allergy medications, such as Benadryl (diphenhydramine) and Zyrtec (cetirizine), can cause side effects like drowsiness and dizziness, according to the National Institutes on Alcohol Abuse and Alcoholism.
-In some cases, it can also lead to an overdose.
+Several allergy medications, such as Benadryl (diphenhydramine) and Zyrtec (cetirizine), can cause side effects like drowsiness and dizziness, according to the

 If you’re not sure whether the medications you’re taking can interact with alcohol, you can talk with your doctor or a pharmacist or look up your medication’s interactions online.
 This can help you make more informed choices.